PeculiarVentures/node-webcrypto-ossl/README.md

 ## Bug Reporting
-Please report bugs either as pull requests or as issues in the issue tracker.
-Backwater has a full disclosure vulnerability policy.
+Please report bugs either as pull requests or as issues in the issue tracker. node-webcrypto-ossl has a full disclosure vulnerability policy.
 Please do NOT attempt to report any security vulnerability in this code privately to anybody.

 ## Related